mongodb/docs/source/includes/note-k8s-supported-in-om4.rst

-.. admonition:: Added in |onprem| 4.0
+.. admonition:: Supported in Cloud Manager and |onprem| 4.0
    :class: note

-   You can use |k8s| to deploy MongoDB instances with
+   You can use |k8s-op-short| to deploy MongoDB instances with
-   |onprem| version 4.0 or later.
+   |onprem| version 4.0 or later and Cloud Manager.
+At any place in
+   this guide that says *Ops Manager*, you can substitute *Cloud Manager*.
+You cannot use the
+   Operator to deploy MongoDB instances in :atlas:`MongoDB Atlas </>`.